 Unlike some cities, Lodi isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lodi are a mix of both white- and blue-collar jobs.
 Overall, Lodi is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lodi who work in office and administrative support (11.08%), sales jobs (9.50%), and management occupations (8.80%).

-In terms of college education, Lodi is nearly on par with the US average for all cities of 21.84%: 19.10% of adults 25 and older in Lodi have a bachelor's degree or advanced degree.
+The percentage of adults in Lodi who are college-educated is close to the national average for all communities of 21.84%: 19.10% of the adults in Lodi have a bachelor's degree or advanced degree.

 The per capita income in Lodi in 2010 was $25,539, which is middle income relative to California and the nation.
 This equates to an annual income of $102,156 for a family of four.
 However, Lodi contains both very wealthy and poor people as well.

 Lodi is an extremely ethnically-diverse city.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lodi residents report their race to be White, followed by Asian.
 Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 36.62% of the city’s residents.
 Important ancestries of people in Lodi include German, Irish, English, Italian, and French.

 In addition, Lodi has a lot of people living here who were born outside of the US (19.33%).

 The most common language spoken in Lodi is English.
 Other important languages spoken here include Spanish and Urdu.